Hazot/Recipe-Generation-Project/README.md

 processing.
 The project is targeted towards users who are interested in cooking and want help in generating recipes based on a list of ingredients as an input.

+## TODOs
+- add the sequence length of the tokenized dataset in the h5 file name.
+- finetune llama3.1 8b using some kind of lora.
+- implement some RAG in there
+- remove temporary evaluation things and move to config_evaluation.yaml
+- add the possibility to evaluate a model with a specific checkpoint
+- make this for run_evaluation.py and its pipeline

 ## Environment installation

 You need Miniconda or Virtualenv to run this project.
 We recommend using